How much does charging an electric car cost?

 Charging an electric car

 EDF offers a range of tariffs designed for electric car drivers, each one backed by zero carbon electricity.
-Its GoElectric Overnight tariff provides five hours of off-peak electricity for 9p per kWh and is designed for medium- to high-mileage users.
-The EDF EVolve tariff is designed for lower-mileage users, with the company saying it could save customers around £200 a year.
+Its Go Electric 12-month tariff provides seven hours of off-peak electricity during the night for 6.99p per kWh.

 Zap-Map has a handy calculator you can use to work out the cost of charging at home.
 Based on a Polestar 2 (single motor 170kW), a 7kW charging unit and an energy cost of 8p per kWh, it will cost £4.27 for a full charge.
-Based on a standard energy rate of 24.5p, the cost increases to £15.
+Using a standard energy rate of 24.5p, the cost increases to £15.

 How to find your electricity tariff